 To do a force restart, press the Volume Up button and release it.
 Press the Volume Down button immediately after that.
 Then, press the Power button and do not release it until the Apple logo appears on the iPhone’s display.

 Hold the Wake/Sleep button and press the Volume Down button until the Apple logo appears on the iPhone’s screen.

 For iPhone 6/5/S earlier and the iPad Users

 Press the Home and Power button together and hold them until you find the Apple logo.

 Enable the Recovery Mode

-The Recovery feature of iTunes allows an iPhones to connect with a PC in the Recovery Mode.
+The Recovery feature of iTunes allows iPhones to connect with a PC in the Recovery Mode.
 It can thereby obtain the basic operations required for updating or recovering the iPhone.
-This solution has chances of erasing your data.
+This solution has chance of erasing your data.
 Hence do a backup before proceeding with this method.
 Now, you shall need to update your iPhone, if it is not of the latest version.
-Plug in your iPhone to a PC and it is not necessary to turn on the device.
+Plugin your iPhone to a PC and it is not necessary to turn on the device.
 Launch the iTunes on the PC and press and hold both the Power and Home button to enter your iPhone in the Recovery Mode.
 Then, wait for iTunes to detect your iPhone and check that the error has been resolved or not.

 Avail the Best iTunes Support within your Budget